Kozea/WeasyPrint/docs/first_steps.rst

 Windows
 ~~~~~~~

+Since v61, the easiest way to use WeasyPrint on Windows is to use the `executable`_
+of the latest release.

+The executable doesn’t work for all cases.
+If you want to use WeasyPrint as a
-Installing WeasyPrint on Windows requires to follow a few steps that may not be
+Python library you’ll have to follow a few steps that may not be
 easy.
 Please read this chapter carefully.

 Only Windows 11 64-bit is supported.
 You can find this information in the